Kalondepatrick/community_waste_Management/README.md

 The dashboard uses multiple data sources.
 We are intergrating data from the following sources:
 - Human population from Malawi National Statistical Office
-- Waste disposal from open Litter Maps and data from an ODK survey that we created for monitoring Mudi river.
+- Waste disposal from open Litter Maps (OLM) and data from an ODK survey that we created for monitoring Mudi river.
 - Admistration boundaries from Malawi Spatial Data Platform (MASDAP)
 - Private Waste Collection (From Youth for Environmental Development)